What coloured bag should I use for garbage?

 Where do I put cereal boxes, cracker boxes, tissue boxes and frozen food boxes?

 These are made of paper.
 These items should be placed in a clear bag or plastic shopping bag with other paper recyclables.
 If they are heavily soiled with food or used to contain organics, they should be placed in the green cart.

-- Cool the ashes for 3 weeks in a fireproof container, sitr and check them before putting them in the green cart.
+- Cool the ashes for 3 weeks in a fireproof container, stir and check them before putting them in the green cart.

-- Store the ashes away from buildings to avoid the possibility of a house or building fire if ashes combust.
+- Store the ashes away from buildings to avoid the possibility of a house fire if the ashes ignite

 They may also be scattered around the garden to improve soil composition or sprinkled on driveways to increase traction on ice and speed the melting process.